KaziShawon/django-pytorch-image-classification-heroku/README.md

 ## About the Project
-The target of the project is to build a image classification model and move the model to production.
+The target of the project is to build a image classification model and use django framework to run inference from a webpage.
 The approaches which are being embraced are:
 <ol>
   <li>Building a deeplearning classification model from freely available datset.
 In this case <a href="https://www.kaggle.com/alessiocorrado99/animals10">This dataset is being used</a>.</li>
-  <li>Set up a communication URL.</li>
+  <li>Set up a Django App.</li>
-  <li>Accept input from a wide variety of environments/formats when it is sent to the URL.</li>
+  <li>Accept input from a web page..</li>
   <li>Convert every form of input into the exact format that the machine learning model needs as input.</li>
   <li>Make predictions with the trained deep learning-based model.</li>
-  <li>Convert predictions into the right format and respond to the client's request with the prediction.</li>
-  <li>Create a Docker file for classification and deploying it to cloud instance.
-  <li>Deploying the FMNIST classifier on an Amazon Web Services (AWS) Elastic Compute Cloud (EC2)</li>
+  <li>Show the predicted labels and the image in website.</li>
 </ol>

 <div>